The Alton Gift: Book Three

 Domenic, Lew, and Illona arrive at Comyn Castle in Thendara.
 Lew suffers a heart attack but survives.
 He asks Domenic to find Jeram, saying that he believes Jeram is in terrible danger.

-At the opening of Comyn Council season, Danilo Syrtis-Ardais proposes that nedestro offspring of the Comyn be seated in the council if they have laran.
+At the opening of Comyn Council season, Danilo Syrtis-Ardais proposes that nedestro offspring of the Comyn be seated in the Council if they have laran.
 Accordingly, Kennard-Dyan Ardais legitimates three of his nedestro children, including Illona Rider.

 Alanna discovers Domenic in conversation with Illona, and realizes they are in love.
 She runs, and stumbles into a back passageway that leads to Lew Alton's bedroom.
 Alanna tells Lew her fears, and has the first honest exchange she has ever had with another human being.
 Again, as with Jeram, the experience is healing for both of them.

 The following day, Danilo Syrtis-Ardais surprises the council with another revelation – a candidate to fill the vacant Aillard seat, Darius-Mikhail Zabal.

-Francisco Ridenow brings a drugged and beaten Jeram into the council chamber and demands that he recite Ridenow's version of the battles of Comyn Castle and Old North Road.
+Francisco Ridenow brings a drugged and beaten Jeram into the Council chamber and demands that he recite Ridenow's version of the battles of Comyn Castle and Old North Road.
 Despite his condition, Jeram resists.
 Marilla Lindir-Aillard collapses and confusion ensues.

 Undeterred, Ridenow accuses Mikhail Lanart-Hastur of holding power unlawfully.
-Francisco Ridenow challenges Mikhail to trial by single combat, and reluctantly, Mikhail agrees.
+He challenges Mikhail to trial by single combat, and reluctantly, Mikhail agrees.
 Mikhail kills Ridenow, but not before he is wounded with a poisoned blade.
-The keepers attending Council join to save Mikhail's life, but they are able only to slow the inevitable.
+The Keepers attending Council join to save Mikhail's life, but they are able only to slow the inevitable.

-Illona informs Marguerida that Marilla Lindir-Aillard's collapse was not caused by a heart attack, but by Trailmen's Fever.
+Illona informs Marguerida that Marilla Lindir-Aillard's collapse was not caused by a heart attack, but by trailmen's fever.
 Marguerida takes a party to the abandoned Terran spaceport, to search out records of the vaccine created nearly 50 years earlier to treat a similar epidemic.
 With Jeram's assistance, they are able to retrieve the records.